doctorfree/MusicPlayerPlus/mpcplus/README.md

   6. You can remove the program binaries and object files from the source code directory by typing `make clean`.

-Detailed intallation instructions can be found in the `INSTALL` file.
+Generic intallation instructions can be found in the `INSTALL` file.

 ### Documentation
 * [**mpcplus key bindings**](../markdown/mpcpluskeys.1.md) - mpcplus user interface reference